wcamarao/session.socket.io/README.md

 Note that now you receive 3 parameters in the connection callback: (err, socket, session).

 * The first parameter will be present if an error has occured, otherwise null.
 Errors may originate from the cookie parser when trying to parse the cookie, or from the session store when trying to lookup the session by key.
-* The second parameter will _always be the socket as provided by socket.io_.
+* The second parameter will be the socket _as provided_ by socket.io.
 * The third parameter will be the corresponding user session for that socket connection if an error has not ocurred, otherwise null.

 ## Troubleshooting